ThiagoBfim/java-21-certification/src/main/java/ExtraNotes.md

 - DOES NOT requires the module that contains the implementation
 - uses the Service Interface module

 > The module that uses a service should not even be aware of the module that provides the service.
-So, requires OrderServiceProvider; is unnecessary but it is technically valid.

     module main {
         uses org.bomfim.service.AnimalService;
         requires sub.module; //Module with AnimalServiceImpl NOT REQUIRED, NOT RECOMMENDED requires task; //Module with AnimalService
     }

-> Module with Service Loader - requires  - sub module and uses the Service Interface module

 If b.jar is not a modular application, these commands will have the following output:
 - jdeps --module-path lib\a.jar; lib\b.jar